dlbewley/dlbewley.github.io/_posts/2016-03-01-OpenShift-3-HA-Routing.md

  - docker
 ---

-High availability of containers in OpenShift is baked into the cake thanks to [replication controllers](https://docs.openshift.com/enterprise/3.1/architecture/core_concepts/deployments.html#replication-controllers) and [service load balancing](https://docs.openshift.com/enterprise/3.1/architecture/core_concepts/pods_and_services.html#services), but there are plenty of other single points of failure.
+Highly availabile containers in OpenShift are baked into the cake thanks to [replication controllers](https://docs.openshift.com/enterprise/3.1/architecture/core_concepts/deployments.html#replication-controllers) and [service load balancing](https://docs.openshift.com/enterprise/3.1/architecture/core_concepts/pods_and_services.html#services), but there are plenty of other single points of failure.
 Here is how to eliminate many of those.

+# Single Points of Failure #

+The [components](https://docs.openshift.com/dedicated/3.1/architecture/infrastructure_components/kubernetes_infrastructure.html) of OpenShift include:

+- Master controller manager server and API endpoint
+- Etcd configuration and state storage
+- Docker Registry
+- Router haproxy

+This post is mostly about adding high availability to the routing layer.

 # OpenShift High Availability Configuration #

+What do we have to do?

 **Overview**